5 Tips for Onboarding a Virtual Assistant

 3. Concerns from last week

 4. Questions you need answers to on any projects or tasks.
-Of course, these can be addressed by email/messenger during the week as well.
-Questions that aren't urgent or directly affecting a project-in-progress are usually held off and discussed during the weekly meeting.
+Of course, these can be addressed by email or messenger during the week as well.
+Questions that aren't urgent or directly affect a project-in-progress are usually held off and discussed during the weekly meeting.

 5. Progress report for unfinished projects.